Alice-HsinYi-Chou/Alice-HsinYi-Chou/README.md

 ## Intro
 #### ME
-A human being with 24y of life experiences and wisdom that she barely recalls half of it.
-The glass is half full.
+A human being with 24y of life experiences and wisdom that she barely recalls half of them.
+The glass is half full...right?
 Try to treasure life with good intentions, on-point skills and wholesome people.
 Perhaps by the time I get knocked out by it, dignity and contentment are on my side.
-(Hopefully,some cherished memories and luaghters are on your side.)
+(Hopefully, some cherished memories and luaghters accompany you)
 Before that, I’m always a work in progress.
 Guidance and support are very welcomed (tbh, NEEDED).

 #### My Extension